-Table 7.8: The results of different types of compression of BART for experiments on XSUM dataset with task-oriented fine-tuning and further compression (Single-train and Double-train).
-The best results at each model size are in bold, best overall results are underlined.
+Table 7.8: The results of different types of BART compression for detoxification experiments in Single-train and Double-train pipelines.
+The best results for each size of the model are bold, the best overall results are underlined.
+Italic results represent senseless model outputs.